Skip to main content

 Bob Jenson Air Conditioning & Heating: Your Reliable Heating Partner in San Diego

-We understand how disruptive and concerning heater issues can be.
+We understand how disruptive and concerning heater repair issues can be.
 Bob Jenson Air Conditioning & Heating is your trusted partner in maintaining a reliable, efficient heating system.
 Our experienced HVAC professionals offer comprehensive heating system inspections that identify the root causes of short-cycling.

 If your heater keeps turning on and off in San Diego, or if you’re experiencing other HVAC issues, contact Bob Jenson Air Conditioning & Heating at 858-206-9303 today.
 Our expert technicians are standing by to provide professional HVAC solutions you can trust!